YosysHQ-Docs/AppNote-109/docs/source/index.rst

 - **16.12.
 Declaring properties, P420, Rev 2017:** "A property defines a behavior
   of the design".

-So in short, an *assertion* is an affirmation (verification construct) of a behavior described using *properties* (specification).
+So in short, an *assertion* is an affirmation or verification construct of a behavior described using *properties* or the specification.
 Hoping to clear up this confusion, the next section describes our interpretation of what SVA is.

 Re-Introduction to SVA